 If symptoms arise between doses, an inhaled short-acting beta2-agonist should be used for immediate relief.

 Individual patients will experience a variable time to onset and degree of symptom relief.
 Maximum benefit may not be achieved for 1 to 2 weeks or longer after starting treatment.

-If a dosage regimen fails to provide adequate control of asthma, the therapeutic regimen should be re-evaluated and additional therapeutic options, e.g., replacing the current strength with a higher strength, initiating an inhaled corticosteroid and long-acting beta2-agonist (LABA) combination product, or initiating oral corticosteroids, should be considered.
+If a dosage regimen fails to provide adequate control of asthma, the therapeutic regimen should be re-evaluated and additional therapeutic options, e.g., replacing the current strength with a higher strength, initiating an ICS and long-acting beta2-agonist (LABA) combination product, or initiating oral corticosteroids, should be considered.

 After asthma stability has been achieved, titrate to the lowest effective dosage to reduce the possibility of side effects.